Study Mechatronic Engineering at the Best Private Universities in Malaysia

-In the months of November & December students undergo industrial training under the Co-Operative Placement Scheme to learn and to familiarize themselves with real life working environment.
+Students will also undergo industrial training or internship for a minimum of 12 weeks (to meet BEM requirements) to learn and to familiarize themselves with real life working environment.
 In addition, students also undertake a research and development project in their final year.

 The number of contact hours per course per week depends on the credit and teaching methodology of each course.
 Each credit is approximately equivalent to 1 hour of class, or 2 hours of labs per week.

 Mechatronics students will find a full project application with hardware and software a piece of cake, but will not be able to give in-depth analysis of the mechanical dynamics/software structure unless they specifically work towards it.